Imperium42/discord-rpc/README.md

 However, it's THE only doc on the internet that specifically/simply shows you how to set this up within Unity, so it's better than nothing and hopefully a starting point for you!

-## Buy me a beer :)
+## This Forking Changed My Life

 Found this overwhelmingly useful?
-Although I can't bear your children, you can check out our (Imperium42 Game Studio) live game, **Throne of Lies: The Online Game of Deceit** @ http://store.steampowered.com/app/595280
+Although I can't bear your children, you can allow me to shamelessly self-promote our (Imperium42 Game Studio) live game, **Throne of Lies: The Online Game of Deceit** -- check it out @ http://store.steampowered.com/app/595280

 ## Questions?